owshepherd/rails-app-ca/README.md

 - Users Controller
 - Welcome Controller

-Views, as mentioned previously, deal with teh application's graphical user interface.
+Views, as mentioned previously, deal with the application's graphical user interface.
 Many of the controllers.
 Views largely consist of an index page, a show page, a new page or an edit page.
 These views are tied to both the controllers and the models mentioned above.

 Partials (such as the navbar shown on all pages) are also considered views.
 These have been manually added to all pages where this should be shown.